ray-project/ray/doc/source/data/transforming-datasets.rst

 User-defined functions (UDFs) are routines that apply on one row (e.g.
 :meth:`.map() <ray.data.Dataset.map>`) or a batch of rows (e.g.
 :meth:`.map_batches() <ray.data.Dataset.map_batches>`) of a dataset.
-UDFs let you express your customized business logic in transformation.
-Here we will focus on :meth:`.map_batches() <ray.data.Dataset.map_batches>` as it's the primary mapping transformation API in dataset.
+UDFs let you express your customized business logic in transformations.
+Here we will focus on :meth:`.map_batches() <ray.data.Dataset.map_batches>` as it's the primary mapping transformation API in Datasets.

 A UDF can be a function or a callable class, which has the following input/output: